f5devcentral/f5-big-iq-lab/docs/class1/module3/lab4.rst

   :scale: 40%
   :align: center

+6. Select the Analytics_Profile class and make sure none of the properties are set to Editable.

-6. Review the Pool Class but do not change anything.
+7. Review the Pool Class but do not change anything.
 Notice the Server addresses, Service port and Admin State are set to Editable.

-7. At the top right of the AS3 template editor, click on Publish & Close to save and publish the template.
+8. At the top right of the AS3 template editor, click on Publish & Close to save and publish the template.

 .. image:: ../pictures/module3/lab-4-6.png
   :scale: 40%
   :align: center

-8. Before **paula** can use this AS3 template, **david** needs to update her role.
+9. Before **paula** can use this AS3 template, **david** needs to update her role.
    Use the previous steps in `Lab 3.2`_ to add AS3 Template ``AS3-F5-HTTP-lb-template-Pool-Members-Only`` to ``Application Creator VMware`` custom role assigned to **paula**.